 The following article originally appeared in an issue of Planning Partners Press, a free newsletter provided courtesy of Carolina Family Estate Planning to Triangle-area financial professionals.
-If you are a financial professional that would like to learn more, please click here to request a subscription.

 Do you have a client with large income this year?
 The current low-interest rate environment is creating an opportunity for clients with charitable desires to “have their cake and eat it too” with Charitable Lead Annuity Trusts (CLAT).

 In a CLAT, the client makes a transfer to a trust, the trustee then makes annual payments to a charity for a fixed number of years.
 After those years are up, what ever is left in the trust can go to the client’s family.

 If the trust is set up as a Grantor CLAT, the client can take a charitable contribution deduction for a portion of the amount transferred to the trust.
 The deductible amount is the present value of the annual payments to charity.
 The current (November 2011) interest rate for the present value calculation is 1.4%.
 The CLAT is a grantor trust, so the client will be paying the income tax on any trust income in during the charitable distribution term with no reimbursement from the trust.